sgoldenlab/simba/docs/tutorial.md

 5. Click on `Import .slp`.

-DONE!
 You have now successfully created your SimBA project and imported your data.
+You should see you videos inside the `project_folder/videos` directory, and your pose estimation data (one file for each of the videos in the project) inside the `project_folder/csv/input_csv` directory.

+>Note: An earlier version of this documentation suggested that users had to extract frames from each of the imported videos. **Extracting frames is not necessery**.

-Now its time to load the project, create and/or use some classifiers and analyze some data.
+Now its time to load the project, create and/or use some classifiers, and analyze some data.

 ## Part 2: Load project
 This section describes how to load and work with created projects.